akoerner/FortranAS/README.md

 The example will process all Fortran files provided in the `fortran_code_samples` directory.

-Alternatively, you can drop your Fortran source code into the `fortran_source` directory and run:
+Alternatively, you can drop your Fortran source code into the `source` directory and run:
 ```bash
 make run